bstadie/rl_starter_kit/2-basic-quest-cluster/README.md

 conda list
 ```

-To add a package that is unlisted:
+To add a desired package:

 ```
 conda install [package-name]